UlfurBen/isoform-specific-distribution-of-missense-mutations/report.md

 # week 1
-I learned ways to gather data and databases that would be useful.
+I learned ways to gather data and discovered databases that could be useful such as UniProt, ensembl and ClinVar.
 I tried using entrez-direct for gathering mutation data from clinvar with little progress.
 I then tried using ucsc genome browser online where I uploaded some tracks of mutations and visualised them but realised that the work need to download data individually and then to uploaded to the browser would prove inefficient and cumbersome.
 I therefore learned to use APIs instead and started using the REST API which is well compatable with UniProt databases.